 The Company recognizes stock-based compensation expense in its consolidated financial statements for its incentive compensation plan awards.
-The incentive compensation plan awards include performance-based restricted stock units, restricted stock units, and stock options.
+The incentive compensation plan awards include performance-based restricted stock units (PRUs), restricted stock units (RSUs), and stock options.
 The associated compensation expense for all awards is based on the grant date fair value of the awards.
-For performance-based restricted stock units, compensation expense also includes management's periodic assessment of annual financial performance goals to be achieved.
-Compensation expense for the incentive compensation plan awards is recognized on a straight line basis over the vesting period of the awards.
-The fair value of performance-based restricted stock units is estimated on the grant date using a Monte Carlo simulation model based on the underlying common stock closing price as of the date of grant, stock price volatility, and risk-free interest rates.
-The fair value of restricted stock units is measured on the grant date based on the quoted closing market price of the Company's common stock.
+For PRUs, compensation expense also includes management's periodic assessment of annual financial performance goals to be achieved.
+Compensation expense for the incentive compensation plan awards is recognized on a straight-line basis over the vesting period of the awards.
+The fair value of PRUs is estimated on the grant date using a Monte Carlo simulation model based on the underlying common stock closing price as of the date of grant, stock price volatility, and risk-free interest rates.
+The fair value of RSUs is measured on the grant date based on the quoted closing market price of the Company's common stock.